 Unify mismatched picture frames by spray painting them the same color.
 Hung as a group, they'd make a statement.
 Or, if you're at a garage sale or thrift store and see a sturdy frame for a great price, snap it up immediately.
 Picture frames can be expensive when you buy them retail, particularly the large ones.
 If you don't like the color of your thrifty find, just grab a can of spray paint.

 A Plastic or Ceramic Animal

 Here's one of my favorite tricks.
 Goodwill and other thrift stores almost always have ceramic animal figurines for sale.
 Dollar stores are another great source.
-Quite often, though, the animals at these stores are lacking on style.
+Quite often, though, the animals at these stores are lacking in style.
 A quick coat of spray paint, however, transforms these animals into something trendy.
-Love Grows Wild made some plastic elephant bookends after unifying them with a great color.
+Love Grows Wild made some plastic elephant bookends after unifying them with great color.
 Similarly, Home Made Modern updated a set of bookends, and also gilded an elephant figurine.

 03 of 10